Run an External Pentest

 3.1 Set a Scope for the Asset Group

 Name the Asset Group and provide company assets as domains, IP addresses, or a combination of domains and IP Addresses.
 A maximum of 700 domains can be added to the configuration.
-IP addresses need to be Public IPs only with a maximum input of 3000 IPs and formatted using IP/CIDR notation and /24 or smaller.
+IP addresses need to be Public IPs only with a maximum input of 3000 entries and formatted using IP/CIDR notation.
+Please specify a network segment of /20 or smaller (e.g., /22, /23, /24).
 Both domains and IP addresses should be comma separated.
 Click Next.

 3.2 Optionally, add your Git and AWS Accounts